 But our findings could be explained by other theoretical and empirical mechanisms.
-In this section, we discuss six alternative mechanisms.
-The overall lesson from this discussion is that some of the alternatives may indeed help us think about the data.
+In this section, we discuss two alternative ways of specifying the model and three alternative ways to of interpreting the empirical findings.
+The overall lesson from this discussion will be that some of the alternatives may indeed help us think about the data.
 Even so, they are unlikely to drive our main result about individual-social interactions.
 Other alternatives may be ruled out a priori, on either theoretical or empirical grounds.